hemantaph/ler/docs/autoapi/ler/lens_galaxy_population/index.rst

            List of spline coefficients for the inverse of comoving distance and redshifts

        **u: `numpy.ndarray` (1D array of float of size=size)**
-           e.g. u = np.linspace(0, 1, 500)
+           corresponding x values wrt to the cdf values e.g. u = np.linspace(0, 1, 500)

        **cdf: `numpy.ndarray` (1D array of float of size=size)**